tingerrr/subpar/src/lib.typ

 /// - outlined-sub (bool): Whether the sub figures should appear in an outline
 ///   of figures.
 /// - label (label, none): The label to attach to this super figure.
 /// - show-sub (function, auto): A show rule override for sub figures.
-Recevies
+Receives
 ///   the sub figure.
 /// - show-sub-caption (function, auto): A show rule override for sub figure's
 ///   captions.
 Receives the realized numbering and caption element.